wsauret/Epic7-OCR-Script/README.md

     You should install it to the default directory unless you have a good reason not to.

+    **If you want to use this tools with korean language, you should install Additional Script Data / Hangul & Hangul vertical.**

 3. The Anaconda python distribution will have installed a launcher named ``Anaconda Navigator``.
 Run it, then launch ``Powershell Prompt`` from the tile menu.
 Copy and paste the two lines below into the prompt, in succession, hitting enter after each.

     ``pip install pytesseract``